Roseneath School was established on Point Jerningham in 1898.

 Roseneath School encourages its pupils and parents to become actively involved in extra-curricular sports teams and where possible promotes playing for the school teams.

-BASKETBALL – is very popular across the school and we can have 5 to 6 teams participation in after school competitions at the ASB Centre.
+BASKETBALL – is very popular across the school and we can have 5 to 6 teams participating in after school competitions at the ASB Centre.

 FLOORBALL – is also a popular sport played at the ASB Centre.